 It has to be recognised that more harm is done by the over prescription of medical drugs than by over prescription of vitamins or a good diet.

-Naturopaths certainly are not against science, more the opposite, particular as more and more natural advice and treatment has been now scientifically proven.
+Naturopaths certainly are not against science, to the contrary, particular as more and more natural advice and treatment has been now scientifically proven.
 No one today would dispute that diet is an important factor of health, or that smoking or drinking is harmful.
 Many natural substances haven been scientifically accepted.
 Many drugs have been developed from herbs, but have been "synthesised", not necessary to work better, but to be able to patented.

 Science is often "black or white", whereas life is in "Colour", lets not forget that.

 Editor's Note: I always welcome if skeptics find evidence of fraudulent practice or products, but individual cases must not be used to generalise.